SheldonDacon/NRT-Miracle-Rover/README.md

 - Line Following: The Robot is outfitted with a infrared sensor to allow it to follow lines.

 # Hardware design
-- Secamtic of the wriring of the  infared sensor.
+- Schematic of the wriring of the  infared sensor.
 ![inared](img/infared.png)
-- Secmatic of the wiring of the ultrasonic distance sensor.
+- Schematic of the wiring of the ultrasonic distance sensor.
 ![sonic](img/ultrasnoic.jpg)

 # WIP versions of the rover: